Strategy Execution

 As we see a sharp rise in the number of local government climate action dashboards being published by our customers, we believe that WeHo’s is one of the best.

 • It feels simple and easy to navigate.
-The dashboard is kept to two levels of drill-down, but there are many supplemental materials offered for each focus area, including information on the city’s programs and initiatives in each area, advice for residents facing the impacts of climate change, and some of the city’s accomplishments in sustainability to date.
+There are many supplemental materials offered for each focus area, including information on the city’s programs and initiatives in each area, advice for residents facing the impacts of climate change, and some of the city’s accomplishments in sustainability to date.

 • The dashboard is embedded directly into a page on the city’s website so visitors can stay on the main website as they explore the dashboard.

-• As with the ARPA dashboard from Washington County, WeHo’s dashboard includes a multilingual drop-down and a dashboard search option for easy navigation.
+• WeHo’s dashboard includes a multilingual drop-down and a dashboard search option for easy navigation.

 WeHo’s Climate Action dashboard includes so many of the things we love to see in a local government public dashboard, including a clear legend explaining progress indicators, lots of context, supplemental information for visitors who want to learn more, and a named point of contact for residents who may have questions.